 Edith Stein only went to the Carmel after the Nuremberg laws made it impossible for a Jew to teach, even at a Roman Catholic university.
 For Auguste Stein the timing of Edith’s leave-taking during the tightening of Nazi persecutions made her daughter’s betrayal more poignant.
 Auguste Stein died at the very hour Edith renewed her vows in Carmel.

-Some of her family were able to emigrate.
+Some of Stein's family were able to emigrate.
 Most died in Teresianstat.
-When Edith’s presence in the Cologne Carmel made it dangerous for her sisters, she was sent to Echt in Holland.
+When Edith’s presence in the Cologne Carmel made it dangerous for her religious sisters, she was sent to Echt in Holland.
 There her sister Rosa, who had also become a Christian, joined her and became the portress of the convent.
 In August of 1942, in retaliation for the protest of churches against Nazi persecution of Dutch Jews, Christian Jews who so far had been spared were rounded up and sent to death camps.

 When I pray with Edith Stein, I include her mother.
 For what kind of “peace” can there be, one without the other?